 Even though seniors may have missed out on a few traditions this year, they don’t have to miss out on having photos of themselves in their cap and gown… even with COVID-19 still lingering around.
 As a photographer, I am able to schedule a session at an outdoor location, remain 6 feet from your graduate, with a mask on, and take amazing photos like the ones you see here.

-If you are ready to schedule your graduate’s Cap and Gown session, or if you are interested in just chatting about it (or any other type of photography service), click below.
+Ready to schedule your graduate’s Cap and Gown session, or interested in just chatting about it (or any other type of photography service), click below.
 I can’t wait to hear from you!